nubskr/walrus/docs/batch_writer.md

 Add atomic batch write capability to Walrus WAL, enabling multiple entries to be written atomically to a topic with all-or-nothing semantics across scattered blocks and files.

 ## Problem Statement
 Current `append_for_topic()` writes single entries.
-Users need to write multiple related entries atomically - either all entries are durably written, or none are.
+Users need to write multiple related entries atomically, either all entries are durably written, or none are.
 This is challenging because:
 - Walrus uses variable-sized blocks scattered across multiple files
 - A batch may span multiple blocks and files
 - Writers allocate blocks dynamically during writes